Youssef-Beltagy/Chicken-Coup/docs/index.md

 *Input: a1, d2.l
 *Output: a1 and the memory it points to

 COPY_STRING_A2_TO_A1:
 *Description:
 *Given a null terminated string at a2, will
-*copy th string to a1 except the terminating null.
+*copy the string to a1 except the terminating null.
-*a1 and the value it points to will change.
+*Nothing other than a1 will change
 *Input: a1, a2
 *Output: a1

 IS_EA_VALID:
 *Description: